 - 1. Privilege tax on insurers and HMOs: - (a) 0.4% of net taxable written premiums for accident and health insurance. - (b) 0.5% of net taxable written premiums for all other types of insurance. - 2.
 Fire marshal's tax: 1% of premiums on fire or fire-related insurance policies. - 3.
-Surplus line producers' tax: 3.5% of gross insurance premiums from policies issued in Illinois. - 4.
+Surplus line producer's tax: 3.5% of gross insurance premiums from policies issued in Illinois.
+This tax, and the fire marshal's tax, are also levied on "industrial insureds" (businesses meeting minimum requirements for size or annual revenues) that buy insurance from insurers not authorized to do business in Illinois. - 4.
 Workers' Compensation Commission Operations Fund Surcharge: 1.01% of direct written premiums for workers' compensation liability insurance. - 5.
 Numerous other fees on particular types of insurance activities.